 For I believe a Jewish state has the potential to become more secure in the long term by welcoming Palestinians home.
 Not today.
 Not until the violence has stopped.
 Not until the scourge of antisemitism is widely eradicated from this World.
 And not until a people’s faith in humanity has been restored.
 But generations after a two-state peace has been firmly established, prosperity has returned to both peoples, and the walls between these two great nations can come down, do I believe that the segregation of the holy lands can be transformed into a peaceful and loving coexistence.

 And so I pray for the day when the Israeli people’s faith in humanity can be restored.
-For on that day I believe they will feel comfortable helping to lift an exiled people up, out of despair, and then welcoming them back into a shared homeland.
+For on that day I believe they will feel comfortable helping to lift an exiled people up, out of despair, and then welcome them back into a shared homeland.

 Because both peoples deserve better than this.